Optimal Policy Design under Institutional Heterogeneity and Endogenous Compliance

 Journal: TBA

-Details: [working paper] [appendix]
+Details: [working paper] [supplementary materials]

-Date: March 2026
+Date: April 2026

 Authors: Joseph Calderon